-- a) understand the impact of engineering solutions in contemporary, global, international, societal, and ethical contexts: - b) understand the role of Humanities and Social Sciences in identifying, formulating, and solving engineering problems: - c) prepare people to live and work in a complex world; - d) understand the meaning and implications of "stewardship of the Earth;" - e) to communicate effectively in writing and orally.
+- a) understand the impact of engineering solutions in contemporary, global, international, societal, and ethical contexts; - b) understand the role of Humanities and Social Sciences in identifying, formulating, and solving engineering problems; - c) prepare people to live and work in a complex world; - d) understand the meaning and implications of "stewardship of the Earth;" - e) to communicate effectively in writing and orally.

-Key to courses offered by the LAIS Division:
+Key to courses offered by the LAIS Division: LICM Communication

-LICM Communication

-LIFL Foreign Language
+- LIFL Foreign Language LIHU Humanities

-LIHU Humanities

-LIMU Music
+- LINU Music

-LIHN McBride Honors
+- LIHN McBride Honors

-LISS Social Sciences
+- LISS Social Sciences

-SYGN Systems
+- SYGN Systems

 CSM students in all majors must take 19 credit-hours in humanities and social science courses.
-These courses are housed in the Division of Liberal Arts and International Studies (LAIS) and the Division of Economics and Business (EB).
+These courses are housed in LAIS and the Division of Economics and Business (EB).
 The student's program in humanities and social sciences must demonstrate both breadth and depth and cannot be limited to a selection of unrelated introductory courses.